Otto Förschner: SS career

 Between April 1934 and December 1936, Förschner attended the SS training camp at Bad Tölz, and became a member of the Nazi Party in 1937.
 During the German invasion of the Soviet Union in 1941, he served as an officer with the 5th SS Panzer Division Wiking.
-After being wounded in action and declared medically unfit for combat duty, Förschner was transferred to the SS-Totenkopfverbände, taking over as Schutzhaftlagerführer of the Buchenwald concentration camp in the spring of 1942.
+After being wounded in action and declared medically unfit for combat duty, Förschner was transferred to the SS-Totenkopfverbände, taking over as Schutzhaftlagerführer (Preventative Detention Camp Leader) of the Buchenwald concentration camp in the spring of 1942.

 In September 1943, Förschner was given command over the newly built concentration camp of Mittelbau-Dora, which at this time functioned as a sub-camp of the much larger Buchenwald.
 The purpose of Mittelbau-Dora was to provide slave-laborers from among its inmate population to the nearby V-weapons production facility of Mittelwerk.
 In addition to his position as commandant at Dora, Förschner was also technically the managing director of Mittelwerk GmbH, the front company created by the German government for V-weapons production.
 He would hold this post until April 1944, when he was replaced by Georg Rickhey.

 Förschner had a contentious relationship with the various Nazi security services (the SD and the Gestapo) that operated in and around Mittelbau-Dora.
 His leadership was regularly criticized by them as being too "soft" on both the camp's prisoners and personnel.
 Of particular concern for them was Förschner's practice of selecting prisoner functionaries almost exclusively from among the camp's German-Communist inmates.